 - Enlarged Spleen or liver

-Early diagnosis and treatment are important when it comes to recover from tularemia.
+Early diagnosis and treatment are important when it comes to recovery from tularemia.
 If your dog shows signs of any of the symptoms listed above contact your vet as soon as possible.
 Keep in mind that while these symptoms could indicate tularemia they could also be a sign of another serious illness affecting your dog's health.

 What is the treatment for tularemia in dogs?

-If your dog is diagnosed with tularemia you vet will most likely prescribe an antibiotic such as Streptomycin to help combat the bacteria.
+If your dog is diagnosed with tularemia your vet will most likely prescribe an antibiotic such as Streptomycin to help combat the bacteria.
 As with all antibiotic treatments it is essential to complete the full treatment and not skip any doses.
 Stopping treatment early because the symptoms appear to clear up, can cause the infection to flare up and make the disease harder to treat.

 This bacteria can be passed to humans!
 It is also essential to protect yourself from this disease while you are caring for your pet.
 Quickly dispose of your dog's feces, and wear gloves during this process if possible.
 Also, stay vigilant about hygiene practices while caring for your pet, be sure to wash your hands with soap thoroughly and frequently.